Skip to content

 Materials

-Choosing the right materials is critical for your packaging to be a success.
-You should always be striving to go with the most eco-friendly option, and to be as sustainable as possible by reducing your materials.
+Choosing the right materials is critical for your packaging to be successful.
+You should always strive to select the most eco-friendly option and reduce your materials as much as possible.

-The reason is it will save you money in the short and long term.
+The reason is that it will save you money in the short and long term.

 Here are a few material resources to checkout: